RockoonTechnologies/OpenRocket-Visualizer/README.md

 - the Rocket Model
 - The Timescale
 - Position in-flight
-- The Setting (being worked on), the time of day, location, etc
+- The Setting the time of day, location, etc

 ## Installation